 On the flip side, Amazon also has a very high churn rate, leaving the door open for 3PLs to attract associates by offering a balance of high wages and quality of life benefits.

 Turn to Weber for Southern California logistics stability

 While these stories are certainly interesting and important to your supply chain, reacting to them doesn’t need to be your responsibility.
 At Weber Logistics, that’s our job.
-With 11 locations throughout California, combined with robust asset-based drayage and transportation services, it is our responsibility to understand the ramifications of the myriad industry and regulatory changes taking place within the state.
+With 11 locations throughout California, combined with robust asset-based drayage for West Coast ports and transportation services, it is our responsibility to understand the ramifications of the myriad industry and regulatory changes taking place within the state.
 By understanding these challenges and meeting them head on, we keep our customers’ supply chains efficient and compliant, which frees them up to focus on moving their businesses forward.
 To learn how Weber can lay a stable foundation for your West Coast logistics operations, contact us today.